FFmpeg/FFV1/ffv1.md

 # Restrictions

 To ensure that fast multithreaded decoding is possible, starting version 3 and if frame\_pixel\_width * frame\_pixel\_height is more than 101376, slice\_width * slice\_height MUST be less or equal to num\_h\_slices * num\_v\_slices / 4.
-Note: 101376 is the frame size in pixels of a 352x288 frame also known as CIF ("Common Intermediate Format") frame size format.
+Note: 101376 is the frame size in `Pixels` of a 352x288 frame also known as CIF ("Common Intermediate Format") frame size format.

 For each `Frame`, each position in the slice raster MUST be filled by one and only one slice of the `Frame` (no missing slice position, no slice overlapping).